Enter your info for a chance to win a free Muse 2.

 Beginning in the 1950s, medical researchers began to experiment with patient-controlled methods to decrease epileptic seizures.
 Decreased seizure activity was linked in numerous studies to calming brain wave activity through self-produced brainwave changes.

 Neurofeedback—initially promoted as an aid for epileptic adults—became utilized in the conduction of research on meditation practitioners (in order to better understand the brain wave changes occurring during meditation sessions).
 The result was an increased understanding of the positive physiological effects of alpha brain waves, and the general health benefits of meditation.

-Technological advances in EEG diagnostics has enabled neurofeedback to provide information valuable to enabling people suffering from a range of conditions to increase their alpha wave prevalence (and decrease the typical beta wave level that is characteristic of wakefulness).
-Consequently, the clinical management of such disparate disorders as childhood ADHD, sleep apnea, brain injuries, and PTSD may all incorporate teaching neurofeedback techniques to afflicted patients in tandem with (or instead of) medication treatments.
+Technological advances in EEG diagnostics has enabled neurofeedback to provide information valuable to enabling people to potentially increase their alpha wave prevalence (and decrease the typical beta wave level that is characteristic of wakefulness).

 Positive Real-Life Impacts of Daily Neurofeedback